barryclark/jekyll-now/_drafts/2015-2-12-educationvideos.md

 layout: post
 title: Education via Youtube
 description: "There many great educational channels and videos on YouTube."
-tags: youtube, education, vlogbrothers, entertainment
+tags: youtube education vlogbrothers entertainment
 ---

-YouTube is well know as the website that hosts the cat videos, and while the cat videos are abundant and adorable, there's been a new trend on YouTube toward channels and videos that offer viewers education as well as entertainment.
+YouTube is well known as the website that hosts the cat videos, and while the cat videos are abundant and adorable, there's been a new trend on YouTube toward channels and videos that offer viewers education as well as entertainment.